Context: hobby hunting in Switzerland

 Why is Geneva a hobby-hunting-free model?

-How do I recognize a fact check by you?
+How do I recognise a fact check?

 What topics does Wild beim Wild cover?

-Why do you say predators instead of large carnivores?
+Why do you speak of predators?

-How do you approach predators, protection, and coexistence?
+How do you deal with protection and coexistence?

 How do you ensure transparency?

-How can I make good use of the platform?
+How can I use the platform meaningfully?